AMRITESH240304/Airbnb-clone/README.md

 # RealEstate

-A SwiftUI-based Airbnb clone application implementing MVVM architecture with CloudKit for data persistence and synchronization.
+**Conversion of Airbnb clone to a realEstate app with feature enhancement using cloudkit for data and the challenge to keep the UI same.**

 **Explanation Video:** `https://drive.google.com/file/d/1Ccvmp7BY9Tykb4r2xhpkkbErMRHypsV_/view?usp=sharing`